Kdwan004/Terminal-Chess/README.md

-# Console Chess Game
+# Terminal Chess Game

-This is a simple console-based chess game implemented in Java.
-The game allows two players to take turns moving pieces on a chessboard, with each player entering the coordinates for their moves through the console.
+This is a simple terminal-based chess game implemented in Java.
+The game allows two players to take turns moving pieces on a chessboard, with each player entering the coordinates for their moves through the terminal.

 ## Features